How does Gumroad handle credit card chargebacks?

 7A) If we DO NOT WIN the dispute, we will *literally never know*.
 The dispute just kind of sits in limbo and, again, we can't look into it to find out what's up.

 8) IF YOU WIN the dispute, we put that money back into your Gumroad account.
+We will send you an automated email notifying you that you won the dispute.

 If your account has had too many chargebacks issued against it, our risk team may get involved, as per our Terms & Conditions.
 Chargebacks hurt Gumroad's credit rating, and the better our credit rating, the lower we can keep our fees for creators, or offer cool things like native currency payouts.